markolbert/J4JLogging/README.md

 return loggerBuilder.Build<TConfig>( configRoot, loggerSection );
 ```
 The first line gets an instance of `IConfigurationRoot` from your dependency injection
 framework.
-You'll have to have registered it with the DI framework, of course.
+You'll have to have registered it with the DI framework or create it some
+other way (typically by using the methods in the `Microsoft.Extensions.Configuration` API).

 The last line returns an instance of the class implementing `IJ4JLoggingConfiguration`
 which can registered in your dependency injection framework.
 Typically this would be